Steel Security Door 101: The Complete Guide

 A couple of common misconceptions can cause people to hesitate when considering a steel door.
 One myth is that an alarm system makes a security door unnecessary.
 In reality, they serve different purposes: an alarm alerts you during or after a breach, while a steel door is designed to prevent the breach from happening at all.
 They work best together.
 Another myth is that steel doors are unattractive and purely functional.
 Modern designs, however, come in various styles and can be paired with matching steel windows to create a sleek, cohesive look that complements your building’s architecture.

-How to Choose and Care for Your Steel Door
+How to Choose and Maintain Your Steel Door

 Once you’ve invested in a high-quality steel door, a little bit of care goes a long way in making sure it performs beautifully for years.
 Choosing the right door for your needs and keeping up with simple maintenance routines will protect your property and save you from future headaches.
 Here’s how to select the perfect door and keep it in top condition.